What Is Bad Credit And How Do You Improve It?

 Your credit is an important tool that lenders, creditors and other entities use to evaluate your likelihood to pay bills and debts.
-So, if you currently have bad credit, it can be difficult to get approved for a loan, credit card or even an apartment rental.
-Thankfully, credit can be improved by building better financial habits and using credit responsibly.
+So, if you currently have bad credit and need a loan, it can be difficult to get approved for that personal loan, credit card or even an apartment rental.
+However, it is not too late to build better financial habits and start using credit responsibly.

 What Is Bad Credit?